KarolisRam/MineRL2021-Intro-baselines/README.md

 [MineRL BC+scripted](https://colab.research.google.com/drive/1qfjHCQkukFcR9w1aPvGJyQxOa-Gv7Gt_?usp=sharing)

 ## Standalone files
-These agents are located in the [standalone](https://github.com/KarolisRam/MineRL2021-Intro-baselines/tree/main/standalone) directory.
+These are used to run the agents on your local machine and are located in the [standalone](https://github.com/KarolisRam/MineRL2021-Intro-baselines/tree/main/standalone) directory.
 MineRL requires [JDK8](https://www.minerl.io/docs/tutorials/index.html) to be installed first.
 After that, run:
 ```